-While every effort has been made to ensure the accuracy of the information contained in this GN, it must be emphasised that because the Association and Hampshire & Isle of Wight Fire and Rescue Service have no control over the precise circumstances in which it will be used, the Association, its officers, employees and members and Hampshire & Isle of Wight Fire and Rescue Service can accept no liability arising out of its use, whether by members of the Association or otherwise.
-The GN is of a general nature only and makes no attempt to state or conform to legal requirements; compliance with these must be the individual user's own responsibility and therefore should seek independent advice.
+While every effort has been made to ensure the accuracy of the information contained in this guidance, it must be emphasised that because the Association has no control over the precise circumstances in which it will be used, the Association, its officers, employees and members can accept no liability arising out of its use, whether by members of the Association or otherwise.
+The guidance is of a general nature only and makes no attempt to state or conform to legal requirements; compliance with these must be the individual user's own responsibility and they therefore should seek independent advice.